liflab/beepbeep-3-book/markdown/basic/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/basic/PushWithoutSink.java#L55)

-This time, we attempt to push a string ("foo") into `passthrough` --but this, agin, will throw a `ConnectorException`.
+This time, we attempt to push a string ("foo") into `passthrough` --but this, again, will throw a `ConnectorException`.
 Indeed: passthrough is requested to relay an event downstream, but nothing is connected to its output pipe.
 In the same way events cannot be created out of thin air (in pull mode), they cannot vanish into thin air either (in push mode).
 In other words, a chain of processors must always be **closed**:

 - In pull mode, all upstream endpoints must be connected to a source
 - In push mode, all downstream endpoints must be connected to a sink